Android-for-Python/Android-for-Python-Users/README.md

 ```

 For more details and context, see the full [speech recognizer example](https://github.com/Android-for-Python/speech_recognizer_example).
+In particular you will find the Python `autoclass` statements, and the Java `package` and `import` statements.
+Also the Java file hierarchy, and the `buildozer.spec` with the `android.add_src` directive.

 # Kivy Related Topics